jeffreydn1161/Elk-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly available, in addition to restricting inbound access to the network.
+- Load balancing offers security by helping during a DDoS attack so that the server can handle more traffic by distributing it between multiple servers.
+- The advantage of the jump box VM is that it always us to have an ansible container that can quickly deploy duplicate setups to multiple VMS throught the use of playbooks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the log files and system metrics.
+- Filebeat is used to monitor log files and collect log events.
+- Metricbeat is used to collect system metrics from the OS and other services on the machine.

 The configuration details of each machine may be found below.